fullreset/urweb-utils/README.md

   </xml>
 ```
 # FontAwesome Usage
 Just a bunch of CSS classes, so nothing too interesting here.
+Adjust your URP as needed to include FontAwesome 4.7.0, and then:

 ```
 open FontAwesome